16 Best Places For Expats To Live In South Korea in 2026

 Incheon

-For expats that want access to more international destinations, Incheon is the location of choice.
+For expats who want access to more international destinations, Incheon is the location of choice.
 Incheon is home to the largest international airport in South Korea.
 It’s a great place for expats who want to immerse themselves in the Korean language and experience.

 Pros of Incheon